Skip to content

 When the manual flywheel (run benchmarks → grade outputs → extract patterns → encode rules → re-test) started outpacing my ability to keep up with it, I built scaffolding to automate it.
 That scaffolding is Foundry.

 Honest state: Foundry stages 1-3 are operational.
-Stage 4 — Cade autonomously dispatching tasks to Foundry when it hits the limit of what it can verify alone — is specified and wired into the agent’s governance text but not connected end-to-end yet.
-Stage 5 — fully scheduled cron-style sweeps + automated cross-architecture API coordination — is roadmap.
-The current state is “the pipeline runs missions when I run it manually; the autonomous closed loop is the unbuilt next phase.”
+Stage 4 (Cade autonomously dispatching tasks to Foundry when it hits the limit of what it can verify alone) is specified and wired into the agent’s governance text but not connected end-to-end yet.
+Stage 5 (fully scheduled cron-style sweeps + automated cross-architecture API coordination) is roadmap.
+The current state isn’t an autonomous research lab.
+It’s a working multi-agent research pipeline that runs certified missions when I run them manually, with the autonomous closed loop still unbuilt.

 The reason Foundry matters for the bigger picture: most of the flywheel work I described in the HLE writeup is currently happening through me, manually, with text files.
 Tuning 4.7 to a +27pp lift on 4.6 levels would take weeks instead of months if a Foundry-like pipeline were doing the test-result extraction, pattern coding, and rule-integration steps autonomously.
 That’s the version this work points toward.
 It’s how Cade-level results would become reproducible by anyone, not just a single operator with a particular workflow.